DarkAdin/PythORF/README.md

 # Sequencetool
 A little, simple, humble Python algorithm that finds all possible Open Reading Frames within a given DNA sequence, and finds some arbitrary targets.

 This algorithm tries to emulate the results and reliability of the ORF Finder from NCBI, while avoiding the use of any Python module to keep it clean and self-reliant.
-It should be noticeably fast on any regular sequence and the CPU shouldn't even sweat, although it'd be advisable to avoid very large sequences (more than 100.000 bp).
+It should be noticeably fast on any regular sequence and the CPU shouldn't even sweat, although it'd be advisable to avoid very large sequences (more than 100 kb).

 ## Functionalities